-The Active Community category shall be comprised of physicians and dentists who are not faculty members of the UK College of Medicine or Dentistry and have been endorsed by their respective Chair as having competence in their area of practice.
-Physicians who are assigned to work at Good Samaritan Hospital but are not faculty members of either the UK College of Medicine or the UK College of Dentistry and who are either (i) hospital-based physicians, (ii) Practitioners providing contractual clinical services on an exclusive basis at Good Samaritan

-Hospital, or (iii) University-employed full time staff physicians, are included in this category.
+The Active Community category shall be comprised of physicians and dentists who are not faculty members of the UK College of Medicine, Dentistry or Public Health and have been endorsed by their respective Chair as having competence in their area of practice.
+Physicians who are assigned to work at Good Samaritan Hospital but are not faculty members of either the UK College of Medicine, Dentistry or Public Health, including University-employed, full-time staff physicians, are included in this category.
 The primary practice site of an Active Community member shall be Good Samaritan Hospital.
-Such member, except any Practitioner providing contractual hospital-based services on an exclusive basis at Good Samaritan Hospital in anesthesiology, emergency medicine, pathology, radiation medicine, or radiology, shall be required to obtain and maintain Class I clinical privileges, as defined in Section 7.4, below, in his/her area of practice at Chandler Hospital.
-Active Community members providing such hospital-based services on an exclusive basis at Good Samaritan Hospital shall not have clinical privileges at Chandler Hospital except as may be granted on an emergency basis in accordance with Section 7.7.9, below.
-Active Community members shall have 30 or more Patient Encounters at Good Samaritan Hospital during each 12month period during the term of their appointment or reappointment measured from the first of the month immediately following the date of appointment or reappointment.
+Such member shall be required to obtain and maintain Class I clinical privileges, as defined in Section 7.4, below, in his/her area of practice at Chandler Hospital and may be granted emergency clinical privileges at Chandler Hospital in accordance with Section 7.7.9, below.
+Active Community members shall have 30 or more Patient Encounters at Good Samaritan Hospital during each 12-month period during the term of their appointment or reappointment measured from the first of the month immediately following the date of appointment or reappointment.
 If the contract with the University of a Practitioner providing contractual clinical services on an exclusive basis at Good Samaritan Hospital terminates for any reason, the Practitioner's Medical Staff appointment and clinical privileges automatically will terminate, without a hearing or appeal.
 Clinical privileges shall be delineated upon appointment and with each reappointment.
 Members of the Active Community staff may attend meetings of the Medical Staff, may hold office and if appointed, shall serve on standing or ad hoc Medical Staff committees.
 Unless the Active Community member is a member of the Organized Medical Staff defined above, however, the member does not have the right to vote.

-4.7 Associate25
+4.7 Associate26

-The Associate category shall be comprised of physicians and dentists who are part-time faculty of the UK College of Medicine or Dentistry and have been endorsed by their respective Chair as having competence in their area of practice and as contributing to the programs of the University.
+The Associate category shall be comprised of physicians and dentists who are part-time faculty of the UK College of Medicine, Dentistry or Public Health and have been endorsed by their respective Chair as having competence in their area of practice and as contributing to the programs of the University.
 The primary practice site of an Associate member may be either Hospital.
 Clinical privileges shall be delineated upon appointment and with each reappointment.
 Members of the Associate staff may not hold office and may not vote at meetings of the Medical Staff, but they may attend Medical Staff meetings and serve as members but not as chairs on standing or ad hoc Medical Staff committees.

-4.8 Courtesy26
+4.8 Courtesy27